sls-adeo/Give-IT-ModeOp/README.md

 # Guide for setting up a laptop with a Linux Emmabuntus distribution

-> Produce a SlideShow with Pandoc
+## How to Produce a SlideShow used during the session with Pandoc

 1. Fill the file legende.csv

-> column A : Filename and Name of the slide
+* column A : Filename and Name of the slide
-> column B : Legend of the slide
+* column B : Legend of the slide

 2. Launch the shell script slide.sh <html> | <pdf>
     <html> create a slideshow in html